xi-project/xi-collections/README.md

 `unique`: Get a Collection with only the unique values from this one
 `sortWith`: Get this Collection sorted with a given comparison function
 `sortBy`: Get this Collection sorted with a given metric

+## CollectionView

+`force`: Coerces this view back into the underlying Collection type

 ## Collection implementations